alphagov/govuk-developer-docs/source/mobile/backend/remote-config-runbook.html.md

     ```

 5. Once happy, make a pull request to the repository and request a review.
-6. Once the PR is merged, allow the CI job to deploy the change, then verify that the endpoint has been updated by accessing [https://app.publishing.service.gov.uk/appinfo/ios](https://app.publishing.service.gov.uk/appinfo/ios) (N.B. this can take 5 minutes to propagate through the cache; if an urgent change is needed you can purge the cache manually following the instructions [here](/manual/purge-cache.html#purge-a-page-from-the-fastly-cdn))
+6. Once the PR is merged and you are happy to proceed to production, [manually run the CI job](https://github.com/alphagov/govuk-mobile-backend-config/actions/workflows/deploy-production.yaml) to deploy the change to production (select 'Run workflow' and click the green button).
+7. Verify that the endpoint has been updated by accessing [https://app.publishing.service.gov.uk/appinfo/ios](https://app.publishing.service.gov.uk/appinfo/ios) (N.B. this can take 5 minutes to propagate through the cache; if an urgent change is needed you can purge the cache manually following the instructions [here](/manual/purge-cache.html#purge-a-page-from-the-fastly-cdn))

 ## Disabling an individual feature